rust-lang/rfcs/text/0000-command-ergonomics.md

    but got bogged down due to lack of consensus on overall direction and some bikeshed issues.

- * The `SubprocessError` type could be opaque with getters and setters.
+ * The `ProcessError` type could be opaque with getters and setters.
    Transparent structs are unfashionable in modern Rust.
    However, providing getters and setters obscures what's going on and greatly enlarges the API surface.

- * Instead of a single `SubprocessError` type used everywhere, there could be a different error type for the different calls.
+ * Instead of a single `ProcessError` type used everywhere, there could be a different error type for the different calls.
    For example, `run()` could have a different error type to `read_stdout()`, since `run` doesn't need to represent UTF-8 conversion errors.
    This would not be very in keeping with the rest of `std::process`, which tends to unified types with variation selected at runtime.
-   There would still have to be *a* type as complex as `SubprocessError`, since that's what `read_stdout_read` needs.
+   There would still have to be *a* type as complex as `ProcessError`, since that's what `read_stdout_read` needs.

 # Prior art